ijnek/naosoccer_sim-docs/rcss3d_agent.rst

 from a physical NAO.
 The conversion takes place in this package.

 .. note::
     The simulation server **does not provide camera images**.
-This means that vision data, such as balls, robots, and field features are published rather than raw images.
+This means that, including balls, robots, and field features, **vision data is published** .

 .. _published-topics: